Daniel Adongo

-Daniel Ojambo Adongo (born 12 October 1989) is a Kenyan sportsman.
+Daniel Ojambo Adongo (born 12 October 1989) is a Kenyan former sportsman.
 He moved to South Africa in 2007 to join the ' rugby academy and played professional rugby union in South Africa and New Zealand between 2011 and 2013.
-He then converted to American football, joining the Indianapolis Colts as an outside linebacker until 2015.
-He is currently a free agent.
+He then converted to American football, joining the Indianapolis Colts as an linebacker until 2015.

 Rugby union

 As a rugby player, he plays either as a lock or a flanker, and last played Super Rugby for the Southern Kings in the 2013 Super Rugby season.